-- b.
-Two (2) EMT-B employees in each of fifteen (15) or more additional ambulances on a daily basis. - 3.
-The EMT-B employees shall be detailed to the ambulances referenced in 16.4B2b above.
+3. The EMT-B employees shall be detailed to the ambulances referenced in 16.4B2b above.
 The most senior EMT-B employee on each of these ambulances for the day shall be paid at the employee's next pay step and shall be in charge and responsible for any necessary documentation.
+Such pay for such employees at Step

+6 and over shall be no less than the monetary equivalent of the percentage difference between Appendix B, Steps 5 and 6.
+It is provided that no EMT-B employee shall be detailed to any of these ambulances more than six (6) (effective upon contract ratification, four (4)) of the employee's duty days in a calendar quarter (January-March, April-June, July-September, October-December).

+Upon the implementation of new paragraph 16.4.B.2, on September 1, 2014, current subparagraphs 16.4.B.2.a, 16.4.B.2.b, and 16.4.B.3 shall be of no further force or effect.

-Such pay for such employees at Step 6 and over shall be no less than the monetary equivalent of the percentage difference between Appendix B, Steps 5 and 6.
-It is provided that no EMT-B employee shall be detailed to any of these ambulances more than six (6) (effective upon contract ratification, four (4)) of the employee's duty days in a calendar quarter (January-March, April-June, July-September, October-December). - 4.
-When required, an EMT-P and/or an EMT-B on an ALS Engine Company shall assist on an ambulance, in which case the ALS Engine shall accompany the ambulance to the hospital. - 5.
-When more than one FF/EMT-B or FF/EMT-P are assigned to an ALS or BLS fire company on the same duty shift, the Employer shall have the EMT-P's and EMT-B's rotate within their classifications as the "designated" EMT-P or "designated" EMT-B.
+- 4. When required, an EMT-P and/or an EMT-B on an ALS Engine Company shall assist on an ambulance, in which case the ALS Engine shall accompany the ambulance to the hospital.
+Effective September 1, 2014, this subparagraph shall be redesignated as subparagraph 3. - 5.
+When more than one FF/EMT-B or FF/EMT-P are assigned to an ALS or BLS fire company on the same duty shift, the Employer shall have the EMT-P's and EMT-B's rotate within their classifications as the "designated" EMT-P or "designated" EMT-B. Effective